-There’s only one problem: “Jingle Bells” doesn’t mention the word “Christmas.”
+There’s only one problem: “Jingle Bells” doesn’t mention the word Christmas.
 And according to the checkered history of the song and its composer, it was written for Thanksgiving.
 As a drinking song.
-And a Sunday school song.
+And a Sunday-school song.
 And a jaunty tune about frolicking with ladies.
 Written in Massachusetts.
-And Savannah.
-By a Bostonian who lost all his money in the California Gold Rush, and who followed up the success of “One Horse Open Sleigh,” as his magnum opus was then known, by writing battle songs for the Confederacy, even though his father and brother were both abolitionists.
+And Savannah, Georgia.
+By a Bostonian who lost all of his money in the California gold rush, and who followed up the success of “One Horse Open Sleigh,” as his magnum opus was then known, by writing battle songs for the Confederacy, even though his father and his brother were both abolitionists.

 But here, again, it gets sticky.
 The original lyrics of “One Horse Open Sleigh” are a little, well, racy.
 The second verse, for example:

 A day or two ago

 The horse was lean and lank

 Now the ground is white